 Column Name Description Identity Unique identifier for the schema entry.
 EventTime Date and time associated with the event that is defined by EventType.

-EventType Type of event, denoted by a single character.
+Column Name Description EventType Type of event, denoted by a single character.
 There are three event types: C-when the Nymi Band is enrolled.
 U-when the properties of the Nymi Band is updated.
 D-when the Nymi Band to user association is deleted.

-Column Name Description SystemUser Account that is specified as the Application Pool Identity for the NES application pool.
+SystemUser Account that is specified as the Application Pool Identity for the NES application pool.
 ID ID of the Nymi Band in the audit.NymiBand table.
-UserCoreld ID of the user that is associated with the Nymi Band, as it appears in the audit.UserCore table.
+UserCoreId ID of the user that is associated with the Nymi Band, as it appears in the audit.UserCore table.
 When an NES Administrator disassociates a Nymi Band from a user in the NES Administrator Console, the UserCoreld value is as NULL for the associated Update and Delete Event Type entries in the table.
 NymiBandID MAC address of the Nymi Band.
 The NymiBandID is randomly generated at the time of enrollment, and changes on reenrollment.
 NfcUID NFC address of the Nymi Band.
 AuthorisationID N/A. The value appears as NULL.
 HardwareID Nymi Band serial number.
 SymmetricKeyID SymmetricKey ID that was created on the Nymi Band.
 Values that can appear: An encrypted key sequence when Corporate Credentials Authenticator is enabled in the policy or the Enrollment Destination is set to NES and Evidian.
 NULL when in the policy the Corporate Credentials Authenticator is not enabled and the Enrollment Destination value is NES only at the time of enrollment.
 EncryptionIV Encryption Initialization Vector that is used to support encrypting the password for a user.
 A value appears in this field when the Nymi Lock Control option is enabled in the default policy at the time that user enrolled the Nymi Band.
 EncryptedPassword Encrypted password for a user.
 A value appears in this field when the Nymi Lock Control option is enabled in the default policy at the time that the user enrolled the Nymi Band.
-IsActive Status of the Nymi Band as set in the NES Administrator Console.
-Values that can appear: • 0 when the Nymi Band inactive. • 1 when the Nymi Band is active.

-Column Name Description IsPrimary Status of the Nymi Band as set in the NES Administrator Console.
+Column Name Description IsActive Status of the Nymi Band as set in the NES Administrator Console.
+Values that can appear: 0 when the Nymi Band inactive.1 when the Nymi Band is active.
+IsPrimary Status of the Nymi Band as set in the NES Administrator Console.
 Values that can appear: 0 when the Nymi Band not the primary Nymi Band.1 when the Nymi Band is primary.
 HasFingerprint Status of the fingerprint enrollment for the Nymi Band.
 Values that can appear: 0 when a fingerprint enrollment has completed.
 1 when a fingerprint enrollment has not been completed.
 EnrollmentStatus N/A. The value appears as NULL.
 MiscNote Displays the value that appears in the Notes field in the properties of the Nymi Band.
 BandSubordinateCaCert N/A. The value appears as NULL.
 BandCert N/A. The value appears as NULL.
 UserCert N/A. The value appears as NULL.
 BandLabel The Band Label name given to the Nymi Band during enrollment, when the Display Band Label on Nymi Bands option is enabled.
 The value is NULL when the Display Band Label on Nymi Bands option was disabled at the time of enrollment.
 FirmwareVersion Firmware version on the Nymi Band at time of enrollment.
 CreatedAt Date and time that the object entry was created in the table.
 ModifiedAt Date and time when the object entry was modified in the table.
 ModifiedBy The user who modified the object.
 EvidianEnrollmentCompleted Status of the enrollment of Nymi Band on an Evidian EAM Controller.
 Values that can appear: 0 when enrollment completed.1 when enrollment did not complete or occur.
-TSetTime Time when the Nymi Band Application performed the set_time operation on the Nymi Band, during the enrollment process or when the user logged into the Nymi Band Application.
-Authenticated Bluetooth taps use this time during the process of validating the user that is associated with the Nymi Band.